 Call for Research

-The 68th AAAM Annual Scientific Conference will be held November 11 – 14, 2024 at the COEX Center in Seoul, South Korea.
+The 69th AAAM Annual Conference will be held October 7–10, 2025, at the Conrad Indianapolis in Indianapolis, Indiana, USA.
 The goal of the AAAM Annual Scientific Conference is to present the best new scientific research in all areas of road and traffic safety.

 AAAM’s Scientific Program Committee has partnered with Traffic Injury Prevention (TIP).
-Studies presented at AAAM’s 2024 Annual Scientific Conference will have the opportunity to be published in the 68th Annual AAAM Conference Special Issue of Traffic Injury Prevention.
+This year, all accepted peer reviewed full papers presented at AAAM’s 2025 Annual Scientific Conference will be published in Traffic Injury Prevention.

-The AAAM’s Scientific Program Committee (SPC) invites abstracts that cover any and all aspects reflected in the Haddon Matrix and the Five Pillars of the United Nations (UN) Decade of Action.
+The AAAM’s Scientific Program Committee (SPC) invites abstracts that cover any and all aspects reflected in the Haddon Matrix and the Five Pillars of the United Nations (UN) Decade of Action (see below for more information).

 Date Action

-January 2024 Full paper invitation or rejection notifications sent
+Late January 2025 Full paper invitation or rejection notifications sent

 Fields of Interest